webedia-dev/pepperboard/README.md

 ```

 # Usage
+  * It needs to be run locally on the Salt Master server.
+  * It's preferable to run pepperboard as the root user, because it needs rights on the salt-master.
+    * If you don't want it, here is the rights list you need to allow on the user for each dashboard :
+      * dashboard highstates : state.highstate
+      * dashboard upgrades : pkg.list_upgrades
+      * dashboard mgrains : grains.items
+    * Something like that in the master configuration should do the trick :
+      ```
+      client_acl:
+        __username__:
+          - state.highstate
+          - pkg.list_upgrades
+          - grains.items
+       ```
+    * It also need the right to write the output files.
   * Simple list of available arguments :
     * --help|-h : Prints an awesome help message
     * --output=|-o : comma separated values of files to write dashboards given with the "-d" argument.